 Narciso (Israel/Denmark)

-Mixed messages and misunderstandings often cause pain and hurt as relationships begin to form.
-After all, the first weeks of any relationship are fun, all-encompassing and electric, but they are also scary, uncertain and delicate with both partners choosing just how much to reveal each day while attempting to understand the behaviours of the other.
-For many couples, these first delicate yet exciting days also hold barriers of language and cultural identity and it is here where Tom-Lee Ziegelman’s short film finds a voice, as two women navigate language, love and the sparks of something special; their own unique language forming as they build a new world.
+Mixed messages and misunderstandings often cause pain and hurt as relationships begin to form; after all, while the first weeks of any relationship are fun, all-encompassing and electric, they are also scary, uncertain and delicate.
+For many couples, these first delicate yet exciting days also hold barriers of language and cultural identity, and it is here that Tom-Lee Ziegelman’s short film finds its voice as two women navigate language, love, and the sparks of something special.

 Molt (USA)